opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 This Gutenberg block brings [OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay) seamlessly to your Wordpress site!
 This will allow you to render responsive MusicXML live in your visitors' browser.

-It enables uploading of .xml, .musicxml and .mxl files to your Wordpress Media, which can then be selected in the block for rendering.
+It enables uploading of .xml, .musicxml and .mxl files to your Wordpress Media Library, which can then be selected in the block for rendering.

 ## Options
 The block has a number of options in the sidebar (Inspector Controls) described here.